For the past year, I’ve been working on a SaaS product with Andrew Fiebert. He’s the CTO and I’m the CMO.

-The back and forth with a lot of these podcasters was painful.
+The back and forth with these podcasters was painful.
 Most of them didn’t have their shit together.
 And some of the shows were just bad.

 Our Scope Sucked

 Before I go trashing everything we did, it was a good learning experience.
 We gained clarity.
-But what we originally built was a bit messy.
+But what we originally built was messy.

 This was the first time our product had real users.
 And as expected, they had some problems.
 We spent a lot of time fixing bugs.
-But once we got it under control, things worked.
-But it wasn’t perfect.
+But once we got it under control, things started working.

 By now, Andrew and I were just building features him and I wanted.
 But we had a “come-to-Jebus” moment after talking to customers.

-When I built my first crappy “plugin” back in 2015, people would reach out to me asking how I created the affiliate link display boxes.
-At the time I had to tell them it was custom.
+When I built my first crappy “plugin” back in 2015, people would reach out to me asking how I created affiliate link display boxes.
+At the time I had to tell them it was custom code.

 Then a few years later, I turn it into a plugin called Earnist.
 You can read about it here.

 This is what people wanted.
-So I built it with Earnist.
-And during that same time, Andrew was building his own plugin that was more advanced.
+So I built Earnist.
+And during that same time, Andrew was building his own plugin called Lasso.

 His plugin lets you convert any external link into an affiliate link with a single click.
 While Earnist lets you create display boxes for your affiliate links.

-Now, Lasso is a combination of both plugins.
-It has a lot of great features and reports.
-But “feature creep” started to set in and things started to look and feel clusterfucky.
+So, we merged the plugins together and added a lot of great features and reports.
+But “feature creep” started to set in and things started to get clusterfucky.

 Our Design Sucked